AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 which can be edited.

 *  For *constant* nodes, the value in the box will be the numeric output of the node.
-This node has no view, and double-clicking has no effect.
+This node has no view: double-clicking will have no effect.
 * For *comment* nodes, the value in the box is a text comment that can help other users navigate the graph.
 Once edited, the box can be resized by clicking and dragging its bottom-right corner.
 The text will flow to fit